goodpaul6/todork/README.md

 ## Installation

 Todork is not available on the Obsidian community plugins directory.
 I recommend installing [BRAT](https://tfthacker.com/BRAT) and pointing it to this repo.

-Alternatively, you can `git clone` this repo into your `.obsidian/plugins` directory within your vault.
+Alternatively, you can download `main.js` and `manifest.json` from a [release](https://github.com/goodpaul6/todork/releases/latest) into a folder within your `.obsidian/plugins` directory within your vault (e.g. `.obsidian/plugins/todork`).

 ## Example